Frederick Wilhelm Kaltenbach: Lord Hee-Haw: propagandist for Nazi Germany

-He cultivated a simple and homey style and was one of several English-speaking propagandists for Germany that were referred to by the nickname Lord Hee-How, analogous to the British-directed propagandists who were dubbed Lord Haw-Haw.
+He cultivated a simple and homey style and was one of several English-speaking propagandists for Germany that were referred to by the nickname Lord Hee-Haw, analogous to the British-directed propagandists who were dubbed Lord Haw-Haw.
 Kaltenbach opened each program with "Greetings to my old friend, Harry in Iowa", and delivered his propaganda messages in the form of advice, such as, "Don't let the British drag America into this thing [the war in Europe], Harry."

-Kaltenbach's objectives were to prevent President Franklin D. Roosevelt's re-election to a third term of office, to block the pro-interventionist faction in the US and to stop the enactment of the Lend-Lease Bill.
-He sought to persuade Americans that supporting Britain was a lost cause and that taking sides could only embroil the United States in a ruinous and unnecessary war with Germany.

 After the United States entered the war against Germany on December 11, 1941, Kaltenbach's broadcasts aimed at undermining US morale and the national will to prosecute a protracted war with Germany.

 Kaltenbach also broadcast with another American collaborator, Max Koischwitz, as Jim of Jim and Johnny, a humorous dialogue program in which the title characters traded propaganda-laden wisecracks.